Prolactin: Extrapituitary

+Stimuli

 Prolactin follows diurnal and ovulatory cycles.
 Prolactin levels peak during REM sleep and in the early morning.
 Many mammals experience a seasonal cycle.

 During pregnancy, high circulating concentrations of estrogen and progesterone increase prolactin levels by 10- to 20-fold.
 Estrogen and progesterone inhibit the stimulatory effects of prolactin on milk production.
 The abrupt drop of estrogen and progesterone levels following delivery allow prolactin—which temporarily remains high—to induce lactation.

 Sucking on the nipple offsets the fall in prolactin as the internal stimulus for them is removed.
 The sucking activates mechanoreceptors in and around the nipple.
 These signals are carried by nerve fibers through the spinal cord to the hypothalamus, where changes in the electrical activity of neurons that regulate the pituitary gland increase prolactin secretion.
 The suckling stimulus also triggers the release of oxytocin from the posterior pituitary gland, which triggers milk let-down: Prolactin controls milk production (lactogenesis) but not the milk-ejection reflex; the rise in prolactin fills the breast with milk in preparation for the next feed.
+The posterior pituitary produces a yet-unidentified hormone that causes prolactin production.

 In usual circumstances, in the absence of galactorrhea, lactation ceases within one or two weeks following the end of breastfeeding.

 Levels can rise after exercise, high-protein meals, minor surgical procedures, following epileptic seizures or due to physical or emotional stress.
 In a study on female volunteers under hypnosis, prolactin surges resulted from the evocation, with rage, of humiliating experiences, but not from the fantasy of nursing.
+Stress-induced PRL changes are not linked to the posterior pituitary in rodents.

 Hypersecretion is more common than hyposecretion.
 Hyperprolactinemia is the most frequent abnormality of the anterior pituitary tumors, termed prolactinomas.
 Prolactinomas may disrupt the hypothalamic-pituitary-gonadal axis as prolactin tends to suppress the secretion of gonadotropin-releasing hormone from the hypothalamus and in turn decreases the secretion of follicle-stimulating hormone and luteinizing hormone from the anterior pituitary, therefore disrupting the ovulatory cycle.
 Such hormonal changes may manifest as amenorrhea and infertility in females as well as erectile dysfunction in males.
 Inappropriate lactation (galactorrhoea) is another important clinical sign of prolactinomas.